-The comfort and soothing that baby gets while breastfeeding can sometimes make it difficult for baby to stay awake…
+The extreme growth and development in the first few weeks, as well as the comfort and soothing that your baby receives while breastfeeding, can sometimes make it difficult for a baby to stay awake…

-A baby that is under two weeks of age will need to be woken at least every two hours for feeding so that he doesn’t dehydrate.
+A baby that is under two weeks of age, will need to be woken at least every two hours for feeding, so that he/she does not dehydrate.

-Co-sleeping at night can help when breastfeeding a sleepy baby and will allow baby to nurse whenever he wants to.
+at night, can help when breastfeeding a sleepy baby, and will allow your baby to nurse whenever he/she wants to.

-Watch the video on “tips for baby sleeping while breastfeeding…”
+Watch the video above on “tips for baby sleeping while breastfeeding…”

 Tips on how to wake a sleepy baby for breastfeeding

 - Act as if you are going to remove your nipple from Baby’s mouth, or put your finger in-between your breast and his/her mouth, to break the suction, this will usually encourage your baby to suck again.